BaseMax/TopPHPFunctions/README.md

 Here is the top 100 PHP functions: it is the list of the most often used PHP native functions.

+> Why this repository?
+As a lead developer in the team, I am teaching the functions to my team members deeply.

 ### PHP Functions

 | Rank	 | Function	 | Frequency	 | Average |